 The 2035 Comp Plan Early Implementation Package adopted by City Council included the Mixed Use Zones Project, the Campus Institutional Zoning Project, the Employment Zoning Project, and the Miscellaneous Zoning Amendments Project.
 Council also adopted zoning changes to implement the City’s new Inclusionary Housing program around the same time.
 These projects resulted in significant amendments to the Zoning Code, including substantial zoning rewrites and the creation of new base zones.
 Many chapters of the current Zoning Code either reference or interact with these amended code sections to regulate development.

 Because of the breadth of the zoning changes and the number of code interfaces and references that need to be addressed, the Bureau of Planning and Sustainability is initiating this project to reconcile the Zoning Code technical and minor policy amendments.

-The Code Reconciliation Project began in early 2017 and is expected to be completed and adopted by Portland City Council near the end of 2017.
+The Code Reconciliation Project began in early 2017 and is expected to be completed and adopted by Portland City Council in early 2018.
 This coincides with the early 2018 effective date of the 2035 Comprehensive Plan Early Implementation amendments.
 Major project steps include: